-I didn’t have time to run away before she had darted over to sit next to me, leaving what I assumed was her friend behind.
-The girl left behind seemed kind of relieved and I felt uneasiness at this, what had I just let myself in for.
+I didn’t have time to run away before she had darted over to sit in the free seat to my left, leaving what I assumed was her friend behind.
+The girl left behind seemed kind of relieved and I felt uneasy at this, what had I just let myself in for?

 “So what lesson have you got next?”

 “Charms I think?”
 I stated, wondering just why this girl’s eyes looked so wide close up.
-It might have something to do with the fact that she doesn’t seem to understand personal boundaries.
+It might have something to do with the fact that she doesn’t seem to understand personal boundaries or blinking.